ShockleyJE/UberTrak/README.md

 Hi!
 This code was written years ago.
 I have recently reformatted it for continuation by other developers at their request, but there are plenty of 'noob mistakes' floating around in V2.
 I hope to come back to do a full refactor and port for iOS eventually, but for now I simply do not have the time while applying.
 I hope this shows the positive aspects of my love of software development and the community!

 [Direct link to most recent 'god class' main](https://github.com/ShockleyJE/UberTrak/blob/master/UberTrak%20V2/UberTrak/app/src/main/java/ubertrak/shockleyco/com/ubertrak/MainActivity.java)

+#Privacy updated
+On February 8th, 2017 I received [an automated email from the Google Play Team](http://imgur.com/KOcSzVs) stating that UberTrak violates the User Data policy regarding Personal and Sensitive Information.

+I should reiterate that this app produces zero traffic in and outbound the device.
+Whatever is picked up by your microphone lives and dies in memory, having never even been given the chance to make it out in the world.

+I should reiterate that was the privacy policy and not a metaphor for life.